ameentrivandrum/sql-data-warehouse-project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+## 🌟 Credit

+Project done by **Baraa Khatib Salkini** He is an IT professional and YouTuber.
+This projct is done based on 30 hour sql class on his youtube channel **Data with barra**.

 ---
 ## 🏗️ Data Architecture